OptimizedDP: An Efficient, User-friendly Library For Optimal Control and Dynamic Programming: Optimization of Implementation

-This optimization is more algorithmic and less on the computer system level, and is applied to in-place value updating.
+This optimization is more algorithmic and less on the computer system level, and is only applicable to in-place updating algorithm such as \textbf{algorithm} \ref{algo: lax_friedrich sweeping}, \ref{Value Iteration}.
+The general idea of this technique is that certain region of system state space contains more information than others depending on the dynamics or transition function of the system.
+As such, iterating through these region from a particular direction might result in faster evaluation of the value function.
+Even without knowing beforehand such regions and directions, we can alternate the directions of iteration in each dimension overtime to exploit this property for faster value function convergence \cite{Bertsekas1996NeuroDynamic}.
+This is illustrated by Figure \ref{fig:switch_direction2d} for a 2-dimensional grid.
 In our toolbox, this approach is used in the implementation of value iteration algorithm and time-to-reach value function.
-The main idea is that the traversing directions on a multidimensional grid do not have to be fixed and can be alternated in different iterations until convergence.
 This technique has been shown to compute time-to-reach value function for 2D systems \cite{TTR}.

-The benefit of this optimization is that final value results would typically converge at a faster rate than iterating in a fixed direction.
-As we go up the dimensional ladder, the total number of different possible alternating directions increases exponentially.
-Because of that, for each implementation, we have a total of 8 different iterating directions.
+In addition to the optimization that our solver uses, we also attribute the efficiency of our solver to the compilation workflow of HeteroCL and its underlying backend TVM \cite{chen2018tvm}.
+In contrast to Python and MATLAB, implementation of a target algorithm in heteroCL are compiled ahead of time to generate a computation graph or an intermediate representation (IR).
+This IR is then passed to TVM for further analysis, optimization, scheduling and code generation.
+Such compilation workflow requires memory of multi-dimensional arrays be declared in advance, which is essential for performant computation of high-dimensional systems.